neurosim/NeuroSim/README.md

 The NeuroSim framework was developed by [Prof. Shimeng Yu's group](https://shimeng.ece.gatech.edu/) (Georgia Institute of Technology).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

-:star2: This repository includes all the versions of NeuroSim towards different nerual network applications.
-All versions are available in their own branch.
-Versions are divided into four categories, **2D Inference, 2D Training, 3D Inference, MLP**.
-Please read the following brief summary of each version and refer to the most suitable version.
-Detailed description can be found in the each branch's readme file and user manual.
+:star2: This repository includes all versions of NeuroSim, each tailored for different nerual network applications.
+The versions are organized into four categories: **2D Inference, 2D Training, 3D Inference, and MLP Inference**, with each version available on its respective branch.
+For a more comprehensive description, please refer to the README file and user manual within each branch.
+We encourage you to select the version most suited to your needs after you have looked through the key features of different versions below.

 ## Versions and Key Features
-**The latest version is modified by the lastest previous version.**
+**The latest version is built upon modifications made in the previous version.**

 **1. 2D Inference: DNN+NeuroSim evaluating DNN inference performance on 2D in-memory computing or near-memory computing architectures.**
++ 2DInferenceV1.4:

-+ 2DInferenceV1.4: (1) Support 130nm~1nm technology node  (2) Add partial parallel mode (3) add XY bus as an alternative to H-tree interconnect
+    (1) Support 130nm~1nm technology node

+    (2) Add partial parallel mode

+    (3) add XY bus as an alternative to H-tree interconnect
 + 2DInferenceV1.3: (1) Validate with real silicon data (2) Add synchronous and asynchronous mode (3) Update technology file for FinFET (4) Add level shifter for eNVM
 + 2DInferenceV1.2: (1) Calibrate temperature-related and layout features of FinFET technology (2) Add voltageSA-based multi-level SA and SAR ADC in addition to the original CurrentSA-based multi-level SA
 + 2DInferenceV1.1: (1) Multi-core architecture in buffer for high parallelism (2) Implement low-swing interconnect (3) Calibrate FinFET technology library (4) Add device non-ideal factors (5) Pipeline execution